 may be the answer to the question:

-Who is a Paralegal in Oshawa that fights careless driving?
+Who is a Legal Services, Private Investigation, Background Searches & Fingerprinting in Oshawa that defends careless driving charges?

 The topic of careless driving is a very deep legal subject with many subtopics that can only be lightly touched upon within a webpage article.
 Legal practitioners and scholars could spend hours discussing the various twists and turns that apply to the principles and concepts mentioned here.